Editor: we updated this work in 2014 and broke down the data by hours worked. Please read that piece as well.

 People who earn more are also working more hours in a usual week than those who are making less.

-When we talk about raising taxes on the ‘rich’ or the ‘top 1%’, it’s good to consider that the reason a lot of people are in that position is due to their incredible work ethics.
-For every Russell Simmons and Kanye West, who no longer have to work 40+ hours a week, there are loads of Americans still putting in more than their fair share of time at the office.
+When we talk about raising taxes on the rich or the top 1%, it’s good to consider that the reason a lot of people are in that position is due to their incredible work ethic.
+There are loads of Americans putting in more than their fair share of time at the office.

 So, readers, how many hours do you work in an average week?